No products in the cart.

 stroke patient talking with therapist about pseudobulbar affect treatment

-Today you will learn the various treatments available for pseudobulbar affect.
+Pseudobulbar affect can be distressing or frustrating for stroke survivors.
+Thankfully, there are some options available to survivors to help address this secondary effect.
+To help you understand this condition, we will discuss the causes and symptoms of pseudobulbar affect.
+Then, we will review the various treatments available for survivors who experience pseudobulbar affect.
 Different people will react differently to treatment, so it’s important to understand all your treatment options before you begin.

-Pseudobulbar affect (PBA), also known as emotional lability, occurs after damage to areas of the brain that regulate emotions.
+Pseudobulbar affect (PBA), also known as emotional lability, occurs after injury to areas of the brain that regulate emotions.
+This can take place due to stroke, traumatic brain injury, or other neurological conditions.

 Symptoms of Pseudobulbar Affect

-For example, a stroke survivor with PBA might find themselves laughing hysterically at a normal situation.
-Or they might start sobbing even when they aren’t unhappy.
+For example, a stroke survivor with pseudobulbar affect might find themselves laughing hysterically in a normal situation.
+Similarly, the survivor might start sobbing even when they aren’t unhappy.
+A survivor with pseudobulbar affect may also experience mood swings from one emotional extreme to another.
+These emotional bursts can last from seconds to minutes.

-Uncontrollable emotional outbursts can be troubling for both the person afflicted with pseudobulbar affect and the people they are with.
-Fortunately, there are ways to treat pseudobulbar affect after stroke.
+Uncontrollable emotional outbursts can be troubling for both the person affected by pseudobulbar affect and the people they are around.
+In addition to the frustration and discouragement this can cause, these emotional outbursts can feel embarrassing Fortunately, there are treatment options for pseudobulbar affect after stroke to help survivors navigate these emotional changes.

 Medical Treatments for Pseudobulbar Affect

-The primary treatment for pseudobulbar affect includes antidepressants.
+One of the primary treatments for pseudobulbar affect includes antidepressant medications.
 Some of the most effective antidepressants for reducing pseudobulbar affect include:

 • Fluoxetine (Prozac)